legendaren-arc/data-viz-projects/e_comerce-analytics/README.md

 *Data Visualization & Business Insights using Tableau*

-## I. Business Context
+## I. Executive Summary

-This project presents a multi-page analytics dashboard designed to evaluate the sales performance of a **Global Software E-commerce Business**.
-The dataset consists of subscription and one-time purchase transactions across analytics, design, AI, productivity, and collaboration product categories.
-The goal of this analysis is to identify revenue patterns, customer behavior trends, product performance, pricing dynamics, and the impact of marketing and sales strategies across regions and channels.
+This project focuses on analyzing the commercial performance of a global software e-commerce business.
+Using Tableau, the analysis explores revenue trends, customer behavior, product performance, pricing impact, refunds, and channel-level contributions across multiple regions and product lines.
-This case study was developed using Tableau, supported by modeling, and transformation of the data fields provided within the DataDNA public dataset.
+The final output is a multi-page interactive dashboard enabling stakeholders to monitor sales performance, evaluate retention behavior, identify opportunities for growth, and support data-driven strategic decision-making.

 ## II.
 Business Objectives